 Are you ready for NYC Restaurant Week?
 I was glued in front of my MacBook, ready to place my reservations the minute they opened for the bookings.
 I managed to land reservations at ABC Kitchen, Zuma and Craft, but they were all for lunch, and even though they were very good deals, spending a big chunk of the afternoon inside a restaurant didn’t sound so tempting after all.
-It’s only Poul’s second time to visit NYC and I want to show him the city, not just the restaurants.

 I therefore ended up cancelling most of them, and the only Restaurant Week reservation I have left, is for dinner at Chefs Club.
 The restaurant serves signature dishes from chefs around the world, which I think is a great concept.
 I dined at Chefs Club last year with Mende, and I liked it a lot, so I’m curious to see what the Restaurant Week offer would be like.